+\ The XSTP bit will be set to 1 once a halt in the oscillation of the crystal oscillator is caused by such events as power-on from 0 volts and a drop in supply voltage.
+The XSTP bit will hold the setting of 1 even after the restart of oscillation.
+As such, the XSTP bit can be applied to judge the validity of clock and calendar data after power-on or a drop in supply voltage.

-- \ The PON bit will be set to 1 when VDD power-on from 0 volts.
-The PON bit will hold the setting of 1 even after power-on. - \ When the PON bit is set to 1, all bits will be reset to 0, in the Oscillation Adjustment Register, Control Register 1, and Control Register 2, except XST and PON.
-As a result, INTR pin stops outputting. - \ The PON bit accepts only the writing of 0.
-Conversely, setting the PON bit to 1 causes no event.
+- \ When the XSTP bit is set to 1, all bits will be reset to 0 in the Oscillation Adjustment Register, Control Register 1, and Control Register 2, stopping the output from /INTR pin and starting the output of 32.768-kHz clock pulses from the 32KOUT pin. - \ The XSTP bit accepts only the writing of 0, which restarts the oscillation halt sensing circuit.
+Conversely, setting the XSTP bit to 1 causes no event. - \ It is recommendable to frequently check the XSTP bit for setting errors or data garbles, which may seriously affect the operation of the Rx5C348A/B.

-(5) CLEN1

-32kHz Clock Output Bit 1

-CLEN1 Description

-0 Enabling the 32-kHz clock circuit (Default)

-1 Disabling the 32-kHz clock circuit
+(5) /CLEN1 32kHz Clock Output Bit 1 (Rx5C348A) /CLEN1 Description 0 Enabling the 32-kHz clock circuit (Default) 1 Disabling the 32-kHz clock circuit I

-Setting the $\overline{\text{CLEN1}}$ bit or the $\overline{\text{CLEN2}}$ bit (D4 in the control register 1) to 0, and the CLKC pin to high specifies generating clock pulses with the oscillation frequency of the 32.768-kHz crystal oscillator for output from the 32KOUT pin.
-Conversely, setting both the $\overline{\text{CLEN1}}$ and $\overline{\text{CLEN2}}$ bit to 1 or CLKC pin to low specifies disabling ("L") such output.
+Setting the /CLEN1 bit or the /CLEN2 bit (D4 in the control register 1) to 0, specifies generating clock pulses with the oscillation frequency of the 32.768-kHz crystal oscillator for output from the 32KOUT pin.
+Conversely, setting both the /CLEN1 and /CLEN2 bit to 1 disabling ("H") such output.